‘Sea Of Thieves’ update adds new bosses and flamethrowers

-Tackling the four lords in Sea Of Thieves will require dodging an array of attacks such as knockbacks, breathing fire and hurling flaming.
-The final stage of the encounter will add a devastating attack known as ‘Roar of the Devil’, that players must avoid.
+Tackling the four lords in Sea Of Thieves will require dodging an array of attacks such as knockbacks, breathing fire and hurling flaming balls.
+The final stage of the encounter will add a devastating attack known as ‘Roar of the Devil’ that players must avoid.

-Once defeated players will be rewarded with a shower of treasures, including the Ashen Winds skull.
+Once defeated, players will be rewarded with a shower of treasures, including the Ashen Winds skull.
 This skull can be sold or used as a flamethrower against other players, enemies and ships.
-Over time an Ashen Jewel inside will slowly dim as its power drains, a depleted skull will also reap less rewards when sold.
+Over time the Ashen Jewel inside will slowly dim as its power drains and a depleted skull will reap less rewards when sold.

 New items and pets are also available to purchase from both the Pirate Emporium and Black Market.
-Players can purchase Ashen Curse pets and offer an elemental cosmetic change to the traditional offerings.
-Brand new emotes, cosmetics for equipment and outfits are also available for the duration of the Sea Of Thieves update.
+Players can purchase Ashen Curse pets that offer an elemental cosmetic change to the traditional pet styles.
+Brand new emotes, cosmetics for equipment and outfits are also available throughout the duration of the Sea Of Thieves update.

 Check out all the highlights in the new trailer below: